Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 🔷You cannot claim compensation.
 By agreeing to voluntary closure, as the business owner you are giving up any right to claim against the council for financial losses resulting from the closure.

-The Cost of A Zero Food Hygiene Rating
+The Cost of a Zero: 0 Star Hygiene Rating

 In April 2021, Tesco was fined a record £7.56 million after admitting 22 breaches of the Food Safety and Hygiene Regulations by selling out of date food.

-Being awarded a dreaded zero hygiene rating can happen to any business, despite size, or prestige.
+Receiving a dreaded 0 star hygiene rating can happen to any business, despite size, or prestige.
 In September 2016, Wales online announced that one of Wales’ best hotels, the four-star Vale Resort, was given a zero food hygiene rating.
-Action was taken quickly to put things right.
+Although action was taken quickly to put things right, reputation damage can take longer to heal.

 When Legal Notices Are Served

-In the case of the business with a zero hygiene rating that requested training, it was clear that the owner had no idea of the seriousness of his situation — or that Hygiene Improvement Notices had been served.
+In the case of the business with a 0 star hygiene rating that requested training, it was clear that the owner had no idea of the seriousness of his situation — or that Hygiene Improvement Notices had been served.
 I explained:

 “These aren’t just informal warnings.
 You’ve been served two legal notices.
 If you don’t comply by the deadline, the council can prosecute you’’.